espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 :ref:`AT+CIPSTARTEX <TCPIP-AT>`: Establish TCP connection, UDP transmission, or SSL connection with an Automatically Assigned ID
 --------------------------------------------------------------------------------------------------------------------------------

-This command is similar to :ref:`AT+CIPSTART <cmd-START>` except that you don't need to assign an ID by yourself in multiple connections mode (:ref:`AT+CIPMUX=1 <cmd-MUX>`).
+This command is similar to :ref:`AT+CIPSTART <cmd-START>` except that you do not need to assign an ID by yourself in multiple connections mode (:ref:`AT+CIPMUX=1 <cmd-MUX>`).
 The system will assign an ID to the new connection automatically.

 .. _cmd-PLUS: